Nfinley/coding-journal/BuildTools.md

 ## Jenkins
 ### What is it?
-* Most popular self-Contained open source automation server which can be used to automate all sorts of tasks relating to building, testing and delivering/deploying software.
+* Most popular self-contained open source automation server which can be used to automate all sorts of tasks relating to building, testing and delivering/deploying software.
 * Built with Java
 * Similiar to TravisCI